 The mTOR Growth Regulatory Pathway

-The mammalian target of rapamycin (mTOR) protein kinase is a master regulator of cell growth, and its deregulation is a common event in cancer.
-The mTOR pathway senses a wide range of environmental cues, including nutrient, energy, and oxygen levels, as well as growth factors.
-In response, it regulates many growth-related processes, such as overall the rate of protein synthesis, metabolic output, survival, and cytoskeletal organization.
-These functions are mediated by two mTOR complexes, mTORC1 and mTORC2, that differ in their upstream inputs.
-Distinct subunits in each complex account for these functional differences, and we have been interested in understanding how they control the kinase activity.
-A related focus has been the mechanism of inhibition by rapamycin, which is mTORC1 specific and was thought to act allosterically.
+The mammalian target of rapamycin (mTOR) pathway senses a wide range of environmental cues, including nutrients, energy, oxygen levels, and growth factors.
+In response, it regulates many growth-related processes, such as protein synthesis, metabolic output, survival, and cytoskeletal organization. mTOR is a phosphoinositide 3-kinase related protein kinase (PIKK) of ~2500 residues.
+It forms two complexes, mTORC1 and mTORC2, that have distinct input signals, modes of regulation and downstream targets.
+They also differ in their susceptibility to rapamycin, an antiproliferative macrolide that forms a ternary complex with FKBP12 and the FRB domain of mTOR.
+Rapamycin is mTORC1 specific and was thought to inhibit the kinase allosterically.